-This panel is the left-hand part of a triptych that also includes Scenes from the Passion of Christ: The Descent into Limbo [right panel] and Scenes from the Passion of Christ: The Crucifixion [middle panel].
+This panel is is the right-hand part of a triptych that also includes Scenes from the Passion of Christ: The Agony in the Garden [left panel] and Scenes from the Passion of Christ: The Crucifixion [middle panel].
 Each panel is made from a single board with a vertical grain.
 Each side panel is attached to the center panel with two modern butt hinges.
 The original means of attachment is unknown, but xradiographs reveal holes that may be evidence of prior dowels or hinges along both edges of The Crucifixion, the right edge of the The Agony, and the left edge of The Descent.
 The x-radiographs also show four long dowel shapes in the center panel that do not have counterparts in the side panels.
 These may be evidence that the center panel was repurposed.
 Each of the three panels is bordered by an engaged frame composed of wood moldings adhered to the front of the panel.